GabrielSCabrera/BanterBot/README.md

 ### Launch with Command Line

 Start BanterBot by running the `banterbot` command in your terminal.

 Add the `-g` flag to enable GPT-4 for better quality conversations; note that this will only work if you have GPT-4 API access, and is both significantly more costly and slower than the default GPT-3.5-Turbo.

+Add the `-s` flag followed by a string in quotes to set up a custom character prior to initialization (e.g., `-s "You are Grendel the Quiz Troll, a charismatic troll who loves to host quiz shows."`).

+Add the `-m` flag to activate the multiplayer interface.

 ### Launch with a Python script